YSulehman/book-recommender/README.md

 A web app book recommender.

 ## Dataset
-The dataset used here is a Kaggle dataset, publicly available here: [goodreads scraped dataset](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks?resource=download)
+The dataset used here is a Kaggle dataset, publicly available here: [goodreads dataset](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks?resource=download)

 To pre-process the data, run the following command: